Frequently Asked Questions

 Once we receive your enquiry, you will be contacted by a member of our business development team to discuss your plans in more detail.
 QFZ will then determine if your proposed business plan is eligible for the free zones and, if so, will provide you with a formal application form to be submitted along with a license application fee.

 Yes, as a commitment to the ease of doing business, we provide a one-stop shop for investors, supporting you every step of the way.

 A private account manager and onsite guidance will be assigned to guide you through the application, registration and licensing process to set-up your business alongside some of the world’s most recognizable company names.

-Yes – residency, work and sponsorship visas are all easily obtained through our dedicated iCARE team who will support you with everything you need to get you and your team up and running as quickly as possible.
+Yes – residency, work and sponsorship visas are all easily obtained through our dedicated investor relations team who will support you with everything you need to get you and your team up and running as quickly as possible.

-The QFZA will issue tenants with the relevant license according to the nature of their business.
-This license, along with the Certificate of Incorporate, will allow the company to register on the QFZA Customs system and import and export as required.
+QFZ will issue tenants with the relevant license according to the nature of their business.
+This license, along with the certificate of incorporate, will allow the company to register on the QFZ customs system and import and export as required.

 Investors are free to use their own transport, or they may subcontract out the transportation requirements to a third party.
 The investor would need to be registered on the QFZ customs system and process the consignment on the system.